Wal-Mart corporate affairs leader Dach to leave in June

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.

-During his tenure, Wal-Mart has established several programs focused on its environmental efforts, health and wellness programs, women's empowerment and other areas.
-But it still faces issues ranging from a foreign bribery probe to labour issues at its stores and in factories that make its goods.
+During Dach's tenure as executive vice president of corporate affairs, Wal-Mart has established several programs focused on its environmental efforts, health and wellness programs, women's empowerment and other areas.

 Dach, 58, said it was his decision to leave and that he does not have a new job lined up yet.
 He added that he looks forward to a little less travel after commuting between his home in Washington, D.C. and Wal-Mart's home office in Bentonville, Arkansas for several years.

-After he leaves, Dach will provide counsel "across a number of areas," Chief Executive Mike Duke said in a statement.
+After he leaves in June, Dach will provide counsel "across a number of areas," Chief Executive Mike Duke said in a statement.

 "Leslie has played a pivotal role in helping us understand the broader role Walmart can play in meeting the major challenges facing society today, and social goals are now an integral part of how we run our business," Duke said.